greghendershott/frog/README.md

   previous hand-coded site, but for some reason it's not working for Frog.)

-- Let the user supply a navbar.md to populate the top pnav bar.
+- Let the user supply a navbar.md to populate the top nav bar.
 Probably as a Markdown unordered (bullet) list of links.